isomorphic-software/smartclient-docs/classes/EditPane.md

 ## Method: EditPane.addFromPaletteNodes

 ### Description
-Add the supplied [PaletteNodes](../reference.md#object-palettenode) to the parentNode, preserving internal references from one supplied PaletteNode to another.
-This method should be used with an array of possibly inter-related PaletteNodes (for instance, those produced as a result of serialization via [serializeAllEditNodes()](#method-editpaneserializealleditnodes)) rather than calling [addFromPaletteNode()](#method-editpaneaddfrompalettenode) on each individual PaletteNode.
+Add the supplied [PaletteNodes](../reference_2.md#object-palettenode) to the parentNode, preserving internal references from one supplied PaletteNode to another.
+This method should be used with an array of possibly inter-related PaletteNodes (for instance, those produced as a result of serialization via [serializeAllEditNodes()](#method-editpaneserializealleditnodes), rather than calling [addFromPaletteNode()](#method-editpaneaddfrompalettenode) on each individual PaletteNode.

 ### Parameters